Smartproxy/Selenium/java/README.md

 To configure the proxy, simply change the following strings in the code:

 ```
-String ProxyServer = "gate.smartproxy.com"; #Location you want to target
+String ProxyServer = "gate.smartproxy.com"; # Location you want to target
-int ProxyPort = 7000; #Port for session
+int ProxyPort = 7000; # Port for session
 ```

 <img src="https://i.imgur.com/RfCa9xV.png" alt="smartproxy selenium java http proxy setup">

 ### Testing

-If everything is done correctly, after running the code, selected WebDriver will apear with a new IP from the proxy service:
+If everything is done correctly, the selected WebDriver will appear with a new IP from the proxy service after running the code:

 <img src="https://i.imgur.com/EUbzHh4.png">

-You will also get a printed output of the IP in the Console:
+You'll also get a printed output of the IP in the Console:

 <img src="https://i.imgur.com/tBbOAlA.png">